jmatai/python_for_kids/Assignments/advanced_python.md

 Hashtable is used in almost every field of computer science ranging from machine learning, computer networks to database indexing.

-In this assignment, you have two tasks.
+In this assignment, you have two tasks in hashtable (and one optional task for recursion -- see below).
 1) Read and about python dictionary from here: https://www.freecodecamp.org/news/python-dictionaries-detailed-visual-introduction/
 2) Design and implement a hashtable class as follows: